kareemessam09/WeatherApp/README.md

 Hello,

-I've developed this Weather App by carefully following the requirements.
-It provides real-time weather updates based on your location, with features like swipe-to-refresh, detailed weather info, and offline support.
+I've developed this Weather App by carefully following the requirements(without any third-party libraries).
+It provides real-time weather updates based on your location, with features like swipe-to-refresh, detailed weather info, offline support, and configuration changes.
 Built using Kotlin and MVVM architecture, the app aims to offer a smooth and user-friendly experience.

 I hope you like it!

-## 📸 Demo

-### 🎥 Video Preview
+## 📸 Video Preview
 [![Watch the video](https://img.youtube.com/vi/sHJwc3Sw6rQ/0.jpg)](https://www.youtube.com/watch?v=sHJwc3Sw6rQ)

 ### 🖼️ Screenshots